ppulwey/remake-lib/README.md

 # React 18 Component Library with Storybook

 This is a sample react component library.
-Intalling it in your project is not very useful.
+Installing it in your project is not very useful.
 Visit the GitHub project and follow the instuctions below to create your own library.

 ## Installation